 With IaaS, once you've decided to launch a new product or initiative, the necessary computing infrastructure can be ready in minutes or hours, rather than in days or weeks.
 And because you don't need to set up the underlying infrastructure, IaaS lets you deliver your apps to users faster.

 Platform as a service refers to cloud computing services that supply an on-demand environment for developing, testing, delivering, and managing software applications.
 PaaS is designed to make it easier for developers to quickly create web or mobile apps, without worrying about setting up or managing the underlying infrastructure of servers, storage, network, and databases needed for development.

 Software as a service is a method for delivering software applications over the internet, on demand, and typically on a subscription basis.
 With SaaS, cloud providers host and manage the software application and underlying infrastructure.
 These providers also handle any maintenance, like software upgrades and security patching.
 Users connect to the application over the internet, usually with a web browser on their phone, tablet, or PC.

-Cloud computing is the delivery of computing services using a network of remote servers hosted on the Internet to store, manage and analyse data.
+Cloud computing is the delivery of computing services using a network of remote servers hosted on the internet to store, manage, and analyze data.